 < All Topics

-Why does Norton say that the MultiWalk download is a threat?
+Why does Microsoft Windows or my anti-virus software say that the MultiWalk download is a threat?

 The Problem

-Norton Antivirus software has a feature called “Download Insight”.
-It uses a “reputation score” to determine if an EXE file download is a threat.
+Micosoft Defender, Norton and other antivirus software has a features such as “SmartScreen” or “Download Insight”.
+They use “reputation scores” to determine if an EXE file download is a threat.
 The scoring system is problematic and makes assumptions that, I think, are poor measures of a download’s threat status.
 That should be done by the virus scanner itself and not simply because a download — that you initiated — is new on a website.

-Here’s my frustration with Norton’s “Download Insight”.
-I spend hundreds of dollars every year on a Microsoft code signing certificate.
+Here’s my frustration.
+I spend hundreds of dollars every year on a Microsoft code signing security certificate.
 I have been vetted by a recognized 3rd party certificate authority (Sectigo).
 This certificate is embedded in every MultiWalk release.
-That alone authenticates the legitimacy of the download and should supersede any threat warning from Norton based on the “newness” of the download.
-It was truly insightful, it would recognize the authority certificate!
+That alone authenticates the legitimacy of the download and should supersede any threat warning from Microsoft Defender based on the “newness” of the download.
+Now, Microsoft Defender will only give a small “bump” in reputation for the vetted security certificate.

 Norton will complain with any number of false-positive errors that may look like the following depending on your Norton version: